pammacdotnet/TypstPaper/paper.typ

 }

 = Typst and LaTeX <sec:latex>
 Typst and LaTeX @Knuth86@Lamport94 are both markup-based typesetting systems (whose foundations are analyzed in @sec:art), but they differ in several key aspects.
 Regarding the language and its syntax, Typst employs intuitive semantics, similar to those found in Markdown @Voegler14, making it more accessible.
-Its commands are designed to work consistently, reducing the need to learn different conventions for each addon.
-These addons are called _packages_ in the Typst semantic field (@sec:package).
+Its commands are designed to work consistently, reducing the need to learn different conventions for each add-on.
+These add-ons are called _packages_ in the Typst semantic field (@sec:package).

 @tab:LaTeXvTypst demonstrates a side-by-side example of the equivalent LaTeX and Typst code whose output is rendered in @fig:affine.